getporter/porter/docs/content/quickstart.md

 ## Cleanup

-To uninstall a bundle, use the `porter uninstall` command.
+To clean up the resources installed from the bundle, use the `porter uninstall` command.

 ```
 porter uninstall HELLO